-The average time to identify a data breach is 279 days, with the average cost of a breach at $3.92 million.
-This demonstrates a major security gap where threat actors remain undetected after breaching a company’s defense, allowing them time to test lateral spread, view confidential data and trade secrets, and more.
-With more companies migrating to cloud environments, security strategies must adapt beyond traditional approaches.
+The average time to identify a data breach is 277 days, with the average cost of a breach at $4.35 million.
+This demonstrates a major security gap where threat actors remain undetected after breaching a company’s defense.
+It is clear that in the face of new cyber threats, traditional security measures are falling short in defending sensitive data.

 What is Microsegmentation?

 Microsegmentation is a network security technique that divides a network into isolated segments so businesses can visualize, monitor, and control traffic.
 This strategy reduces the attack surface and prevents unauthorized access, securing applications by allowing only specific traffic.
 Microsegmentation allows for far greater control over who can access resources and is the foundation for a Zero Trust security model.

 Why Use Microsegmentation?